Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 00000000 00000000 00010000 00000000 | 5 - Standard error occured 5*                                                     |

-If error numbers 1,3 and 5 occur 4 hours after restart, the device proceeds as follows:
+If error numbers 1,3 and 5 occur 1 hour after restart, the device proceeds as follows:

 1. The LED flashes X times in 10 cycles (according to the [notifications table](#led-notifications)) to indicate an error.
 2. The device restarts and continues to operate as if it were [restarted](#standard-restart)
 3. If the error still persists, the error processing is repeated

-If the error number 1,3,4 and 5 occurs within 4 hours of restart, the device proceeds as follows:
+If the error number 1,3,4 and 5 occurs within 1 hour of restart, the device proceeds as follows:

 1. The LED flashes X times in 10 cycles (according to the [notifications table](#led-notifications)) to indicate an error.
 2. The device restarts and continues to operate as [usual](#standard-restart).